Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 He took a deep breath to steel himself then approached the door and, after a quick glance around to check he wasn’t being watched, slipped through and let it close behind him.

 In the silence that followed, he plainly heard the sound of a door opening to his right.
 It was the hatch at the end of the maintenance tunnel, and the lights came up as it opened.
-There was nothing exciting about the space---it was a functional conduit for water, power, data cables and air ducts.
+There was nothing exciting about the space - it was a functional conduit for water, power, data cables and air ducts.
 The only details that even resembled a nod to decoration were the colour-coding on each of the many things attached to the wall.

 Kirk prided himself on his rational mind and his level head.
 It was a matter of personal principle to him that in circumstances where others panicked, blundered around, fled and got killed, he held his nerve and stayed sharp… but he was only mortal.
 It took him a long time to find the courage and the rationale to walk toward that door.